presslabs/zipa/docs/index.md

 >>> gh.orgs.django.repos()
 ```

 Under the hood `zipa` transforms your imports into clients.
-If follows a simple
+It follows a simple
 convention: `HOSTNAME__PREFIX`.
 For the hostname, single underscores are
 translated into dots and for the prefix into slashes.